balikasg/SemEval2016-Twitter_Sentiment_Evaluation/README.md

 # Contents
 The repository
-describes my participation as team ``TwiSE'' in the SemEval 2016 challenge.
+describes my participation as team "TwiSE" in the SemEval 2016 challenge.
 Specifically, we participated in Task 4, namely ``Sentiment Analysis in Twitter'' for which I implemented sentiment classification systems for subtasks A, B, C and D.